josetapadas/restjs/README.md

-# todo.js RESTfull API
+# todo.js RESTful API

-A REST API for a simple TODO list fully in javascript.
+A REST API boilerplate fully in javascript.
 Dependencies:
 + NodeJS as a server
 + ExpressJS as a framework
 + MongoDB as a permanent storage